23 Films That Changed My Life

 In 2011 a personal revolution started in my mind.
 Many people who’ve under gone serious personal transformation speak of a moment of clarity or a drastic event that woke them up, I have personally gone through a serious transformation from Drunk Dude to Dude Making a Difference however I had no moment of clarity and no specific event that woke me up.
 Rather my shift came from an accrual of knowledge that is available to us.
 Some of that came from moving to San Diego in January of 2011 and surrounding myself with open-minded people.
 Some of it came naturally by finding better things to do with my time then drink alcohol and smoke weed.
 But I give the most credit to the information I gained through films, books, and Internet articles.

 The films and TV series listed in this article are some that affected me the most and that I recommend to anyone who wishes to live a conscious life void of lies and fallacies and abundant with truth.
 Many of them shook me to the core and taught me that so much of what I believed wasn’t true.
 During this period of information I had many late nights thinking, “What the heck am I going to do.
 My foundation has been crumbled underneath me.
 My life is not what I thought it was.
-America is not what I thought it was.
+The United States is not what I thought it was.
 The world as I know it is not the world as it truly is.”

 I could have felt overwhelmed and un-empowered with all that I learned but instead I was excited.
 I wasn’t about to be a hypocrite so I had to change myself and put what I learned into action.
 To facilitate my change I made a list of all the things I wanted to change in my life and put it up on the wall in my kitchen.
 Little by little I transformed my life completely to align my beliefs with my actions.
 I really do have these films to thank for who I am today and for any of the goodness that I have given to humanity and the environment.